-Jose Mourinho may have perfected the art of passive aggressive cynicism, delivered with the facial expression of a man who can smell horrendous body odour but cannot identify the culprit, but there is more to his personality than his caricature would suggest.
+Jose Mourinho may have perfected the art of passive-aggressive cynicism, delivered with the facial expression of a man who can smell horrendous body odour but cannot identify the culprit, but there is more to his personality than his caricature would suggest.

-In fact, the chilled out entertainer has been observed on occasion acting with the grace and humility expected of mere non-special mortals.
+In fact, the chilled-out entertainer has been observed on occasion acting with the grace and humility expected of mere non-special mortals.
 Almost as if Mourinho is…human.

-Here, we’ve recollected five occasions where Jose Mourinho was the nicest man in football.
+We’ve recollected five occasions where Jose Mourinho was the nicest man in football.

 Igor Aleksandrovic was gutted.
 Having been present at Mourinho’s pre-match press conference before Tottenham’s Europa League match at Shkendija, the Macedonian journalist was unable to speak to the man his late father idolised.

-Once word reached the Tottenham press team, Mourinho graciously made his way back to allow Aleksandrovic ask two questions and one personal favour – a picture of the manager to rest on his father’s “eternal resting place”.
+Once word reached the Tottenham press team, Mourinho graciously made his way back to allow Aleksandrovic to ask two questions and one personal favour – a picture of the manager to rest on his father’s “eternal resting place”.